ilyasergey/YSC2229/source/week-09-reading-files.rst

 Reading and Writing with Channels
 ---------------------------------

-In an operational system, files can be concurrently accessed for reading/writing by multiple applications.
+In an operating system, files can be concurrently accessed for reading/writing by multiple applications.
 Because of this, the access to then needs to be controlled.
 OCaml enables this via *channels* --- an abstraction that guarantees that no one is modifying the file, from which reading is done, and no one is reading from a file, to which we write.

 A channel for reading can be used as in the following example that reads all lines from a file with the path ``filename``::